fb-pixel

 So shred music is worthless?

-No. It’s niche.
-Niche can be a strong business if you build offers that fit the audience.
+No. It is niche.
+Niche can still be artistically strong and commercially viable if the offers match the audience.

 Can shred music be mainstream?